SovereignCloudStack/standards/Standards/scs-01xx-v1-dns.md

 #### Making Designate mandatory

 To offer a consistent feature set to customers, the SCS project could consider to make Designate mandatory in a sense that SCS-compliant clouds would need to integrate the service, make it available to customers and properly configure it for publishing DNS records.
-This would offer easy DNS-as-a-Service functionality to customers.
+This would offer easy DNS-as-a-Service (DNSaaS) functionality to customers.

 However, this would also require solid DNS expertise at CSP-side to properly set up and integrate Designate and DNS zones as Designate does not act as a full DNS server on its own but instead relies on external DNS providers or self-hosted DNS infrastructures that the CSP needs to integrate into it.

+Furthermore, the CSP will need to be aware of threats like [DNS Zone Squatting](https://docs.openstack.org/designate/2024.1/admin/production-guidelines.html#dns-zone-squatting) and [DNS Cache Poisoning](https://docs.openstack.org/designate/2024.1/admin/production-guidelines.html#dns-cache-poisoning) when offering DNSaaS via Designate and mitigate them, further increasing the burden on the CSP.

 #### Mandating the use of DNSSEC